alextanhongpin/learnings/README.md

 + Hire a lot of QAs to carry out manual testing
 + No requirements, and non-validated requirements for each Sprint
 + Points out mistake in every Sprint Retrospective, but do nothing about it

+## Doing just enough

+Most of the time, teams will work on a task.
+There are two scenarios - they will either overdo it or fail to deliver.
+Knowing the boundary helps to reduce the time taken to complete the task.

+## Knowing when to stop

+Is the task the team is working on aligned with the goals we want to achieve.
+If not, drop the task, document the learnings and move on.

+## Words, no action

+Realizing a mistake is one thing, taking actions is another.